-(ii) Comprises significant previously developed These are greenfield lands. and/or under-utilised lands
+(ii) Comprises significant previously developed These are greenfield lands.

+and/or under-utilised lands

-(iii) Is within or adjoining the core of an established The lands are not within or adjoining the City core. or designated urban settlement
+(iii) Is within or adjoining the core of an established The lands are not within or adjoining the City core. or designated urban settlement urban settlement

-(iv) Will be essential in achieving compact or The delivery of development on these lands is not essential sustainable urban growth to achieve compact or sustainable growth.
+(iv) Will be essential in achieving compact or The delivery of development on these lands is not essential to sustainable urban growth achieve compact or sustainable growth.

-(v) There are no suitable alternative lands for the Suitable alternative lands are available for residential particular use or development type, in areas at development elsewhere in areas outside of any flood risk. lower risk of flooding within or adjoining the core of the urban settlement
+(v) There are no suitable alternative lands for the Suitable alternative lands are available for residential particular use or development type, in areas at lower development elsewhere in areas outside of any flood risk. risk of flooding within or adjoining the core of the risk of flooding within or adjoining the core of the risk.

-A flood risk assessment to an appropriate level of The lands are within Flood Zone A and B and benefit from detail has been carried out as part of the Strategic the existing defences, although they are designed to Environmental Assessment as part of the agricultural standards only.
-Flood risk to the site is due to development plan preparation process, which residual risk from tidal sources.
-Applying the sequential demonstrates that flood risk to the development approach to flood management means that development can be adequately managed and the use or within Flood Zones A and B should be avoided.
-Only lands development of the lands will not cause outside the flood zones will be considered for residential unacceptable adverse impacts elsewhere.
+A flood risk assessment to an appropriate level of The lands are within Flood Zone A and B and benefit from the detail has been carried out as part of the Strategic existing defences, although they are designed to agricultural Environmental Assessment as part of the standards only.
+Flood risk to the site is due to residual risk development plan preparation process, which from tidal sources.
+Applying the sequential approach to flood demonstrates that flood risk to the development can management means that development within Flood Zones A be adequately managed and the use or development and B should be avoided.

+of the lands will not cause unacceptable adverse

+impacts elsewhere.